krbarounis/NTY-bestsellers-classification-project/README.md

 ## Future Improvements:

 - More bestsellers: The NYT API returned multiple duplciate values and due to time constraints, I was not able to gather additional bestsellers in time for modeling.
 As a result, there was class imbalance present in my data set (2/3 of the data were not bestsellers) so the model performed better when classifying negative cases.

+- Different NYT API link: the link I used returned over 32,000 results, after which point I selected only the books that were on a list between 2017 and the present.
+I would like to use a different url which is better suited for returning books within a certain date range.

 - Additional features: I would like to use NLP to...